 With twin full-sized screens, this is one of the liveliest drive-ins in the state.
 The theater offers first-run movies and the concession stand is known for its hamburgers.

-With two screens, two snack bars, and mini-golf, this theater is one of the largest outdoor movie venues in the state.
-A volleyball court and a basketball court complete the entertainment offerings.
+With two screens, two snack bars and mini-golf, this theater is one of the largest outdoor movie venues in the state.
+A volleyball court and a basketball court round out the entertainment offerings.

-A classic, 1950s-style drive-in with a single 90-foot screen.
-The lot holds 600 cars and features more than 200 restored classic car-speakers as part of the sound system.
+This classic 1950s-style drive-in offers a single 90-foot screen.
+The lot holds 600 cars and features more than 200 restored speakers as part of the sound system.
 Highway 18 plays first-run movies, most of which are family-oriented.
 On-site attractions include a large playground, a bar and concession stand.
-The theater schedules many special events throughout the summer.

-The Moonlight screen was salvaged from another Wisconsin outdoor theatre and placed near the indoor theater to create this drive-in.
+The Moonlight screen was salvaged from another Wisconsin outdoor theatre and placed near the local indoor theater to create this drive-in.
 The Moonlight offers bleacher seating and plenty of space for pre-movie games and Frisbee throwing.
 A trademark “shack” serves everything from grilled food to pizza.

 The Sky-Vu features FM stereo sound for movies shown on its sharp image high-reflective screen.
 The concession stand is full-service with pizza and burgers.